Next Meeting Tuesday, October 1st, 2019

 Doors open by 6 P.M. with a social hour from 6 to 7.
 Program beginning at 7.

 VMC/IMC Club meeting to follow the program around 8pm.

-You are encouraged to come early and order drinks or snacks from the VFW bar.
+You are encouraged to come early and order food and drinks from the VFW bar.
 The hall is ours to use - at no charge.
 In return, we would like to support their business as much as possible.

 Visitors welcome.
 If you would like to become a chapter member dues are $20 for the year.
 National membership is recommended but no longer required.
 Let's make 2019 a year of rejuvenation and growth!